 Section 10.
 Fuel Tanks and Storage Receptacles.
 No fuel tanks or any similarly storage receptacles may be exposed to view or installed except within the main dwelling house, within an accessory building, within a solidly screened or enclosed area, or buried underground.

 Section 11.
-Removal of Trees.
-No large trees measuring six (6) inches or more in diameter at ground level may be removed without the written approval of the Association, unless located within twenty (20) feet of the main dwelling or accessory building.

-Section 12.
 Vehicles.